NY APIdol.ny.gov ↗

-Access New York State WARN Act layoff notices via API.
+Access New York State WARN Act layoff notices (2023–2025) via API.
 Filter by year, company name, or location.
-Returns company, region, notice date, and notice URL.
+Returns company, region, dates, and notice URL.

-Get WARN Act notices from the NY DOL.
-Returns company name, location (region), date posted, notice date, and notice URL.
-Supports filtering by year and text search by company name or location.
-Results are paginated.
+Retrieve WARN Act notices from the NY DOL legacy database.
+Returns company name, region, date posted, notice date, and notice URL.
+Supports filtering by year (2023-2025) and case-insensitive substring search against company name or location.
+Results are paginated client-side.
+As of 4/1/2025, no new notices are added to this database.

 | Param | Type | Description |